team-thunderfoot/mobile-height-adjust/README.md

 # mobile-height-adjust

-The `Mobile Height Adjust` package adjusts the height of the mobile screen (particularly on iOS devices) by subtracting the height of the navigation bar, ensuring that the content occupies the full viewport height.
+The `Mobile Height Adjust` package adjusts the height of the mobile screen by subtracting the height of the navigation bar, ensuring that the content occupies the full viewport height.

 ## Installation